vchabri/oticscream/README.md

 # oticscream

-**oticscream** is a Python library that integrates the ICSCREAM methodology with [OpenTURNS](https://openturns.org/), enabling advanced sensitivity analysis, uncertainty quantification, and robust model exploration.
+**oticscream** is a Python library that integrates the ICSCREAM methodology as published in [Nuclear Science and Engineering](https://www.tandfonline.com/doi/full/10.1080/00295639.2021.1980362) with [OpenTURNS](https://openturns.org/), enabling advanced sensitivity analysis, uncertainty quantification, and robust model exploration.

 ## 📌 Overview

-This library implements the ICSCREAM (Incremental Construction of Surrogate-based Credible Risk Evaluation and Analysis Models) methodology using OpenTURNS components.
-It is designed to help practitioners build surrogate models efficiently and assess model sensitivity and uncertainty in a structured, repeatable way.
+This library implements the ICSCREAM (Identification of Penalizing Configurations in Computer Experiments Using Screening and Metamodel) methodology using OpenTURNS components.
+It is designed to help practitioners build surrogate models efficiently and assess model sensitivity and uncertainty in a structured, repeatable way, in order to identify penalizing input configurations.

 ## ✨ Features

-- Full implementation of the ICSCREAM workflow
+- Full implementation of the ICSCREAM methodology
-- Integration with OpenTURNS for UQ and sensitivity analysis
+- Integration with OpenTURNS for given-data robust identification of penalizing input values
 - Modular and extensible architecture
 - Automated unit tests and documentation
 - Suitable for industrial and academic use cases